 We performed an impairment review for each of these rigs at December 31, 2011 using the methodology described above.
-Based on our analyses, we concluded that these eight rigs were not subject to impairment at December 31, 2011.
+Based on our analyses, we concluded that these rigs were not subject to impairment at December 31, 2011.
+Four of the eight rigs cold stacked at December 31, 2011 were sold in the first half of 2012 at prices in excess of net book value.